WHO WE ARE

 In the therapy room, I strive to create a space that feels affirming, authentic, and trauma-informed.
 I practice from a sex-positive and culturally responsive lens, with attention to how systems of power, oppression, and stigma impact mental health and relationships.
 I practice out of a satellite office in Columbus, Indiana, and also offer virtual sessions via telehealth.
 I welcome clients who are curious about themselves and their relationships, as well as those who may simply be trying to survive difficult circumstances, and I am honored to walk alongside clients as they explore what healing and growth mean for them.

-EWA BARNABY (she/her), LMHCA, CTP: Postgraduate Resident Therapist (Pronounced: eh-vah)
+EWA BARNABY (she/her), LMHC: Resident Therapist (Pronounced: eh-vah)

 I work with individuals and couples who long to feel more at home in themselves and more connected in their relationships.
 Therapy with me is less about “fixing” and more about slowing down, listening closely, and discovering the threads that weave your story together.
 I hold space for the tender, the messy, and the in-between places — the moments that often get rushed past in daily life but hold so much meaning.